Node similarity distribution of complex networks and its application in link prediction: Common neighbor based similarity distribution

-\subsection{The scale-free network model}
+\subsection{The Scale-Free Network Model}

-We consider the Barab\'{a}si-Albert (BA) model \cite{barabasi99}, which is one of the most typical models for generating scale-free networks.
-In the BA model, initially there are $m_0$ fully connected nodes labeled as $1,2,\cdots,m_0$.
+We now consider the Barab\'{a}si-Albert (BA) model \cite{barabasi99}, which is one of the most typical models for generating scale-free networks.
+In the BA model, there are initially $m_0$ fully connected nodes labeled as $1,2,\cdots,m_0$.
 For each time a new node, labeled from $m_0+1$, is added into the network with $m~(\leq m_0)$ links connecting the existing nodes until the total number of nodes reaches $N$.
-The probability that a node is selected for each link is proportional to its degree.
-For instance, the probability that the new node $i$ selects node $j \in [1,i-1]$ is $p_j(i)=k_j(i)/\sum_{t=1}^{i-1}k_t(i)$, where $k_j(i)$ is the degree of node $j$ when node $i$ is just added into the network.
-For the generated BA network, the average node degree is $\langle k \rangle =2m$, and the node degree distribution obeys the power law with exponent three.
-When constructing the links of a new node, the overall times of node selection should be no less than $m$ because of duplication.
-Assume that for node $i$ the average node selection times in the link construction process is $T_i$.
-Then, the overall connection probability of nodes $i$ and $j$ with $j<i$ satisfies the following equations:
+The probability that an existing node is selected for each link is proportional to its degree.
+For instance, the probability that the new node $i$ selects node $j \in [1,i-1]$ is